egmontmika/egmontmika.com/content/blog/are-you-ready.md

 They may give you some good spiritual entertainment, maybe a better one than much of the entertainment available out there.

-Yet, it’s just that.
+Yet, for you it’s just that.
 Entertainment.